AudioBible/AudioBible/README.md

 # THIS IS POSITIVE INFO!
 IT'S A MATTER OF PERSPECTIVE!

+# THE WAR ON TERROR IS A WAR ON YOU!

 - [Under The Dome - Full Documentary](https://www.youtube.com/watch?v=fk4YqPtvJao)
 - [A History Of Flat Earth - Eric Dubay](https://www.youtube.com/watch?v=pGl8I3l-5ac)